VishaKitsu/new-laravel-app/MyNote.md

 ## Useful artisan commands
 1. To check all the routes: `php artisan route:list`
 2. To create a new controller: `php artisan make:controller ExampleController` <br>or with CRUD methods built-in: `php artisan make:controller ExampleController --resource`
+3. To create a new Model: `php artisan make:model Model` the Model name must match a table's singular name like posts table => Post (model name)

 ## What to do after cloning a laravel react project
 ### Install PHP dependencies